13 Best Foods to Cleanse Your Colon

 It’s OK to supplement

 If you’ve decided to eat more fiber, add it to your diet gradually, warns Dr. Valente.
 “The breakdown of food in your colon produces bacteria that release gas,” he says.
 That can translate to uncomfortable gas and bloating and frequent bowel movements.
 The experience can be so unpleasant that some people give up on their healthy choices altogether.
 Start by adding a high-fiber serving of, say, veggies a day for a week; then go up to two a day.
-Note that you’ll also need to drink more water as you eat more fiber, warns the Cleveland Clinic.
+Note that you’ll also need to drink more water as you eat more fiber, according to the Cleveland Clinic.
 If you’re adding a fiber supplement, start with one teaspoon daily; after two weeks, take two teaspoons daily; after a month, you can take the entire suggested serving.
 Your gut will thank you.
 Next, find out the health secrets your gut is trying to tell you.